matomo-org/developer-documentation/docs/generated/master/Piwik/Piwik.md

 ### `getCurrentUserLogin()` <a name="getCurrentUserLogin"></a>

-Returns the current user&#039;s username.
+Returns the current user's username.

 #### Signature